WoyramA/MechaCar_Statistical_Analysis/README.md

 In summary, the current manufacturing data meets the design specification for all manufacturing lots in total, but does not meet the design specification for Lot 3 individually, as its variance of the PSI column exceeds 100 pounds per square inch.

+ ## T-Tests on Suspension Coils
+ Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+In your description, address the following questions:

+What metric or metrics are you going to test?

+What is the null hypothesis or alternative hypothesis?

+What statistical test would you use to test the hypothesis?
+And why?

+What data is needed to run the statistical test?